AndreWohnsland/CocktailBerry/readme.md

 ## Microservices

-As a further addition since `version 1.1`, there is the option to run a microservice within docker which handles some networking topics.
+As a further addition since __version 1.1.0__, there is the option to run a microservice within docker which handles some networking topics.
 Currently, this is limited to:

 - Posting the cocktail name, used volume and current time to a given webhook